ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 `fish.data`, which can be passed to the various functions of `rfishbase` to extraction, manipulation and visualization.
 The online repository is frequently updated as new information is uploaded.
-To get the most recent copy of fishbase, update the cache instead.
+To get the most recent copy of FishBase, update the cache instead.
 The update may take up to 24 hours.
 This copy is stored in the working directory with the current date and can be loaded when finished.